anaulin/tasks.py/README.md

 ### Available tasks

 ```
+  deploy                Deploy blog.
   mastodon-login        Logs into Mastodon and creates local credentials files.
+  send-to-indiewebxyz   Adds appropriate syndication URLs and submits the entry to the chosen indieweb.xyz sub.
   toot-entry            Posts a toot about the given blog entry.
 ```

 ## Environment and dependencies setup